iFi reworks Zen DAC and Zen Can headphone amps for enhanced Signature versions

 There's a new custom EQ setting called ActivEQ, and in the Zen Can Signature 6XX it has been specifically tailored to the Massdrop x Sennheiser HD 6XX headphones (based on Sennheiser's HD 650, which iFi says can also benefit from this specific EQ curve).
 A second Zen Can Signature model with ActivEQ tailored to another pair of headphones is on the cards, with iFi having opened a vote for which model it should be.

-iFi's Zen DAC Signature and Zen Can Signature 6XX are available now for £249 each, however two can be bought together for £499 with a 4.4mm Pentaconn cable (worth £69) chucked in, allowing the two to be connected together over their balanced connections.
-For a limited time, both models come with iFi’s iPower X AC/DC power adapter (normally £99), too.
+iFi's Zen DAC Signature and Zen Can Signature 6XX are available now for £249 (AU$399) each, however two can be bought together for £499 (AU$799) with a 4.4mm Pentaconn cable (worth £69, AU$149) chucked in, allowing the two to be connected together over their balanced connections.
+For a limited time, both models come with iFi’s iPower X AC/DC power adapter (normally £99, AU$165), too.

 MORE: